boudinfl/pke/README.md

 The training data consists of a set of documents along with a reference file containing annotated keyphrases in the SemEval-2010 [format](http://docs.google.com/Doc?id=ddshp584_46gqkkjng4).

+A detailed example for training a supervised model is given in `examples/train-model.py`.

 ### Non English languages